Meet the Team

 Casey Dederick

 This retreat is something that is near and dear to her heart.
-In high school Casey joined It’s A Girl Thing! expressive arts group for support during her teens years.
+In high school, Casey joined It’s A Girl Thing! expressive arts group for support during her teens years.
 "The love and guidance provided by this group allowed me to blossom into the woman I am now: fearless and healthy."

 morgan gorey

 Morgan is an intern at IGT and currently studying to be a Licensed Professional Counselor and Clinical Rehabilitation Counselor.
-She is specialized in working withPeople with Disabilities, but her studies also expand beyond that!
+She is specialized in working with People with Disabilities, but her studies also expand beyond that!
 Morgan is a student at Auburn University (War Eagle!) and spent the past year and a half in Alabama working towards her master’s degree.
-She holds a bachelor’s degree in psychology from SUNY New Paltz and graduated in 2022.
+She holds a Bachelor’s degree in psychology from SUNY New Paltz and graduated in 2022.
 She is currently a member of the ACA (American Counseling Association), NRCA (National Rehabilitation Counseling Association, and Chi Sigma Iota (International honor society for counselors).
-She is always looking for opportunity to work with a wide diversity of clients to get as much experience as possible!
+She is always looking for an opportunity to work with a wide diversity of clients to get as much experience as possible!
 She chose to pursue a degree in Clinical Rehabilitation Counseling because her father experienced a traumatic brain injury during her childhood.
 She understands the hardships of rehabilitation on a patient as well as their family.
-She has experience working mainly with Autistic and/or neurodivergent clients but is looking forward to expanding her experience as she grows as a counselor!
-On her free time, Morgan enjoys reading, running, gardening/plant-keeping, and spending time with her two cats.
-She also enjoys crocheting, spending time with family, and baking.
-She loves incorporating art into her therapy sessions through all kinds of medium.
-Her guilty pleasure is watching WWE while eating gluten-free pizza with pepperoni!

 Franny Hertz

 Franny comes to the IGT team with a background as a family service coordinator and special education teacher.
 She has extensive experience tailoring the psychological, educational or vocational needs of each individual.
-Franny also has a myriad of program design and implementation experience which she draws upon in her work.

 Franny enjoys working one-on-one with clients to help them recognize their strengths and gain self-confidence to overcome challenges.
 In addition, Franny appreciates the collaborative aspect of group work and the support that groups can provide for their members.